 The French playmaker caressed a delicious strike from outside the box into the top corner past a helpless Salvatore Sirigu.

-PSG then forced good chances through Ibrahimovic and Maxwell as the club looked to restore parity, but Ochoa was equal to them both.
+The champions then forced good chances through Ibrahimovic and Maxwell as they looked to restore parity, but Ochoa was equal to them both.

-Sweden international Ibrahimovic again threatened after 33 minutes, chesting a ball down and firing past Ochoa's right post before his knockdown almost forced Ronald Zubar to turn the ball into his own net.
+Sweden international Ibrahimovic again threatened after 33 minutes, chesting a ball down and firing past Ochoa's right-hand post before his knockdown almost forced Ronald Zubar to turn the ball into his own net.

-PSG continued to apply pressure but was frustrated for the remainder of the half by a stubborn Ajaccio defense, and went in behind at the break.
+PSG continued to apply pressure but they were frustrated for the remainder of the half by a stubborn Ajaccio defence, and went in behind at the break.